vadrian89/refugee_help/README.md

 - do not extend widgets, prefer composition over inheritance when dealing with widgets;
 - do not make every widget stateful, use stateful widget only if is needed;
 - build widgets in separate classes, instead of helper methods, to keep code cleaner;
-- do not build a BloC for easy tasks; use BloC when dealing with backend and/or there are a lot of changes in the screen;
 - prefer Cubit over Bloc;
 - if a class member is not explicitly required to be public, make it private;
 - declare the type of all class members;